mkoenigb/OSM-Geofabrik_Universal-QML-Style/README.md

 # OSM Geofabrik Universal QML Style
-A universal QML style set for OSM Geofabrik Shapefile extracts for use in QGIS
+A universal QML style set for OSM Geofabrik Shapefile extracts for use in QGIS *Comming Soon*

 # What it is
 This is a style set for QGIS in .qml format.